carbureted/frontend/JANITORS/README.md

 Git Janitor can verify herself by signing the PR (Pull Request, in Git language) and if there's nothing hidden somewhere else in the code.
-This is a pretty strong and very important security measure, and if you are annoyed about having to learn about PGP-encryption to function as a Git Janitor, then just image what hackers could hit us with, when they would be able to put in their own software on our website.
+This is a pretty strong and very important security measure, and if you are annoyed about having to learn about PGP-encryption to function as a Git Janitor, then just imaging what hackers could hit us with, when they would be able to put in their own software on our website.

 Read more about signing, PGP encryption, Github GPG encryption by researching it online - I will not go into technical details here.